akihiko403/DoorQuestGame/README.md

 - Stress management techniques

 ### Customizable Content
-- Add questions for any subject
+- Add questions for any subject in Door Quest
 - True/False or multiple choice formats
+- Custom name lists for Spin the Wheel
 - Visual and interactive learning
 - Progress tracking capabilities